Susann Carmen Jagodzińska

 the same sorrow and the same hopes.

-A world started to create in myself.
+A world started to create.

 Within an imaginary time, within an imaginary space,